 On the Home page, you can find actions on recommendations in the Assistant.
-For example, if a sales rep receives an update that an opportunity doesn't have any open activity, the rep can create a task or event directly from the recommendation.
+For example, imagine that a sales rep receives an update that an opportunity doesn't have any open activity.
+The rep can create a task or event directly from the recommendation.

 The actions that appear depend on the type of recommendation.
-The available actions include:
+To appear in the Assistant, actions must be added to the Salesforce Mobile and Lightning Experience Actions section of the global publisher layout.
+Supported actions include: